Kay Lindjuwanga: Career

-Lindjuwanga followed her husband John Mawurndjul the development of an abstract style of painting, which draws upon ceremonial cross-hatched designs, known as rrark.
+Lindjuwanga followed her husband John Mawurndjul the development of an abstract style of painting, which draws upon ceremonial cross-hatched designs, known as rarrk.
 As a part of this group, Lindjuwanga uses abstract images inspired by ceremonial designs and ancestral power.
 Kay Lindjuwanga was awarded the Telstra Bark Painting prize at the National Aboriginal and Torres Strait Islander Art Awards for her work Buluwana at Dilebang on August 13, 2004.
 The award exhibition was held at the Museum and Art Gallery of the Northern Territory in Darwin between August and November of that year.
 Her first commercial solo exhibition was at Aboriginal and Pacific Art in Sydney.